 FeesWith the impending changes to university fees, one of the first steps you need to take is to check exactly how much your son or daughter is likely to have to pay.

-Those starting from 2012 onwards will fall into the new higher fees threshold where universities can charge anywhere up to £9,000 a year in fees alone.
+Students starting their education from 2012 onwards will fall into the higher fee threshold where universities can charge anywhere up to £9,000 a year in fees alone.

 However, not all institutions have decided to set their fees to this maximum level.
 As such it is worth checking directly how much the universities your son or daughter is looking at plan to charge for their chosen subject and take this into consideration before they apply.